YaniKyr/Gridworld-Reinforcement-Learning/README.md

 # Gridworld-Reinforcement-Learning
-A dummy project in Reinforcement Learning.
-The code generates a Gridworld and then the RL algorithm solves it.
-The results both Gridworld and path, are shown in matplotlib pop up
+A simple Reinforcement Learning project.
+The RL algorithm solves the Gridworld that the code generates.
+The Gridworld and Path results are displayed in the matplotlib pop-up window.